New Job

 Use Radiometric Correction applies radiometric correction to hyperspectral data.
 If radiance data is available, or can be calculated from raw data using radiometric calibration files, then radiometrically corrected data will be used in both target selection and orthorectification.
 If radiance data is unavailable, then raw data will be used.
 If this selection is toggled, it will not update the displayed target spectra.
 Targets must be cleared, and then re-drawn.

-Write Radiance Cubes will output radiance cubes in 32-bit float ENVI format alongside the raw cubes in the GRAW.
+Write Radiance Cubes is an option to output radiance cubes in the ENVI format alongside the raw cubes in the GRAW.
+This is useful for users who wish to perform further analysis or visualization of the radiance data.

 VNIR/SWIR Product Configuration